menu

 • Duration: 2 years

-This Sustainable Fashion specialization is designed for students who wish to reflect on the notion of impact through the creation and production of an eco-responsible fashion collection.
-As such, they will be led to make choices and experiments in terms of design strategy, production techniques, sourcing materials, marketing strategy, and circularity, with a focus on transparency and traceability.
+The Sustainable Fashion – Design Major specialization is designed for students who wish to explore the concept of impact through the creation and production of a sustainable fashion collection.
+They will be encouraged to make strategic and experimental choices in design strategy, production techniques, material sourcing, marketing approach, and circularity, all with a focus on transparency and traceability

 Learning Objectives